Haywhyoh/FlexibugBeauty/SUPABASE_TO_FASTAPI_MIGRATION.md

 ## Conclusion

-This migration represents a significant undertaking that will provide FlexiBugBeauty with:
+This migration represents a significant undertaking that will provide BotglamBeauty with:
 - **Full control** over backend infrastructure
 - **Custom optimization** opportunities
 - **Enhanced security** posture